Skip to content

 }

-validatorPipe(opts) accepts any subset of TValidatorOptions.
-For instance, to allow unknown properties and collect all errors:
+validatorPipe(opts) accepts any subset of TValidatorOptions — the same options work in @UseValidatorPipe(opts) for per-controller/per-method scoping.
+For instance, to allow unknown properties and collect up to 50 errors (the default limit is 10):

 ts